kubernetes/kubernetes/staging/README.md

     Add the staging repo in the list of repos to be published.

-4. Add the staging and published repositories as a subproject for the SIG that owns the repos in [`sigs.yaml`](https://github.com/kubernetes/community/blob/master/sigs.yaml).
+4. Add the staging and published repositories as a subproject for the SIG that owns the repository in:
+[`sigs.yaml`](https://github.com/kubernetes/community/blob/master/sigs.yaml).

 5. Add the repo to the list of staging repos in this `README.md` file.